RahulMR42/fn_sample_function_with_python/README.md

 - Objective

-The code build here to explain the usage of oracle function with a live events (ie an image upload letting a Oracle cloud deployment pipeline to invoke automatically)
+The code build here to explain the usage of oracle function with a live events (ie an image upload letting a Oracle cloud deployment pipeline (over OKE) to invoke automatically)

 - Edit the auth values.